AsbjornOlling/mopidyapi/README.md

-Okay, so if you need `.keys()`, you can use `._fields()` instead, and if you absolutely need a dict, you can use `._asdict()`, will return an actual dict.
+Okay, so if you need `.keys()`, you can use `._fields()` instead, and if you absolutely need a dict, you can use `._asdict()`, which will return an actual dict.

 ## Contributing